hotnops/apeman/README.md

 # Getting Started
 ## System Requirements
+ - Tested On
+    - Windows 11
- - Debian OS (Tested on Ubuntu 24.04 LTS)
+    - Ubuntu 22
  - 12 GB RAM (This can be reduced in the compose.yaml depending on AWS env size)

 ## Dependencies